Read This First

 So, to break that down in layman's language: a digital nomad is someone who uses a laptop (and/or smartphone) and an internet connection to earn a living so that they can be free to be and work from anywhere they want.
 A digital nomad is location-independent.

 This is a form of self-employment where the worker in question is not necessarily committed to one particular employer or a number of employers for the long term.
-A freelancer is in most cases a remote worker.
-A freelancer could also choose to be location-independent and become a digital nomad.
+A freelancer can choose to be location-independent and become a digital nomad.

 This is the term I prefer to use in place of the word "bipolar" which I can very much relate to.
 It is a mental disorder that is characterised by a recurring cycle of manic and depressive states.
 That's just a fancy way of saying that I (like millions of other people around the world) have moments when my brain takes me to euphoric states of mind and other moments when it takes me to depressed and life-is-super-shitty states of mind.